pykeio/vibe/README.md

     <img src="docs/gallery.png" width=500>
 </div>

 `vibe` is a library for acrylic/vibrancy effects for Electron on Windows.
-Any Electron version compatible with N-API v6 (over v11.0.0) is supported.
+Any Electron version compatible with N-API v6 (Electron v11+) is supported.

 ## Requirements
 A recent version of the [Rust](https://rust-lang.org/) toolchain (>=1.56.1) is required.
 You can install it via [rustup](https://rustup.rs/).